placeAtlas/atlas-2023/CONTRIBUTING.md

 When you're happy with the shape you've drawn, press <kbd>Finish</kbd>.
 You will now be able to enter some information about the entry:

 - **Name**: A short, descriptive name.
 - **Description**: A short description that can be understood by somebody not familiar with the topic.
-Usually, the first sentence on Wikipedia is a good example.
-If needed, you may include the meta, describing the process of drawing the artwork in the event.
+If you were involved in drawing this artwork, you may include the meta, describing the process of drawing the artwork in the event.
 To include lengthy, additional information, consider creating a page on [the r/place Wiki](https://place-wiki.stefanocoding.me/).
-- **Links**: Some links that's either most relevant to the topic, or regarding the process of the drawing the artwork in the event.
+- **Links**: Some links that are most relevant to the topic, and/or regarding the process of the drawing the artwork in the event.
 	- **Website**: If you're describing a project, the project's main website would be suitable here.
 	- **Subreddit**: Format it like `r/subreddit`.
 	- **Discord**: Write the invite code, that the invite link without the `discord.gg/` part.
-	- **Wiki**: The page title of [the r/place Wiki](https://place-wiki.stefanocoding.me/).

 All fields but the name are optional.
 For example, a country flag doesn't necessarily need a description.